NirmithDev/StoreLocator/Readme.md

 - above image is what it should look like
+- it was launched but my preivous CDN network had to go out of business due to lack of funds so yeah but feel free to download or fork it
-- you can get the google api thru looking how ot get it or on google maps
+- you can get the google api thru looking how to get it or on google maps API
-- Then after that you can just follow along it is prolly already there on youtube by now and I ain't a youtube 😞
+- Then after that you can just follow along it is prolly already there on youtube by now and I ain't a youtuber 😞
 - Anywhoozy Thanks for reading yall stay groovy